luhang-HPU/poseidon-docs/source/Getting_Started/Programming/CKKS.md

 void coeff_to_slot(const Ciphertext &ciph,const LinearMatrixGroup& matrix_group,Ciphertext &result_real,Ciphertext &result_imag,const GaloisKeys &galoisKeys,const CKKSEncoder &encoder) const;
 ```

-**Description**  This function is used to transform a ciphertext from the coefficient domain to the slot domain.
+**Description**:  This function is used to transform a ciphertext from the coefficient domain to the slot domain.

 **Parameters**:
 - **ciph** (Ciphertext): A reference to a **Ciphertext** object, representing the ciphertext to be transformed.